 For most people, beef heart and its robust nutrition are relegated to the ‘things lost to history’ cabinet alongside ‘traditional foods’ and ‘nose-to-tail eating.’

-Yet new science is beginning to re-validate the nutritional wisdom of old–beef heart included.
-Beef heart is unique in the sense that it’s both an organ meat and a muscle meat, with powerful benefits for both your body and your mind.
+Yet new science is beginning to validate the nutritional wisdom of old–beef heart included.
+Beef heart is unique in the sense that it’s both an organ meat and a muscle meat, with powerful benefits for both your body and your mind, whether you eat it fresh or in a convenient organ meat supplement.

 Let’s take a closer look at what makes beef heart’s nutritional benefits so special.

 Beef heart is simply the prepared heart of a cow.
 Much to the surprise of modern eaters, beef heart is completely edible.
-When prepared right, it can even be pretty tasty.
+When prepared right, it can even be pretty tasty, especially when compared to other organ meats.

 Heart was a favorite food of many traditional cultures, including more than a few native American tribes.
 Modern nutritional analysis reveals the reason for beef heart’s historic reverence: it is rich in B vitamins, coenzyme Q10, and many other bioavailable nutrients.